Meta-Analysis of a Complete Micro-PK Database from the LMU Lab

 • Control Studies

 In this analysis all Micro-Pk studies of the LMU Micro-Pk Lab are included that hypothesize the presence of an effect.
 In studies comparing experimental to control conditions, only the experimental conditions are included.
 The effect size for “Smokers 1” is inverted, since a two-tailed hypothesis was formulated and the resulting effect was negative.
 All other studies/conditions have directional hypotheses.
+Studies that expected a micro-Pk avoidance of certain stimuli (Smokers 2, Baseline Lucky) are inverted as well, since we hypothesized less target stimuli.

-st <- readRDS("data/overview.rds")
+st <- readRDS("data/overview2025-07-12.rds")

 # Select studies / conditions